-The generic form of Librium is still available around the world, though the brand name has been discontinued in the US.
-Chlordiazepoxide or Librium tapering done correctly can help you resolve lingering adverse drug effects.
+Librium tapering done correctly can actually raise your comfort level as you eliminate any lingering adverse drug effects.
+The generic form of Librium, chlordiazepoxide, is still available around the world, but the brand name, Librium, has been discontinued in the US.
 The benzo crisis has spiraled out of control, especially during and after the recent pandemic.
 The FDA recently required drug companies to add stronger warnings to benzodiazepine labels so consumers are more fully made aware of the dangers of drugs such as Librium (chlordiazepoxide).23,24,34

 Still suffering?
 We can help.

 Alternative to Meds has been delivering expert benzo tapering, weaning, and titration for over 17 years.
 We have published evidence regarding the wonderful success of our clients.
-Long-term success is much different than carelessly tapering Librium, leaving someone in a desperate state, and sending the insurance company the bill.
-We focus on orthomolecular medicine, full body cleansing, investigating underlying genetic and nutritional components, and providing the opportunity to sort through traumas and other life events.
-These may be the true culprits of anxiety, sleeplessness, and OCD.
-Our goals is to balance a person on all levels so that they can regain natural mental health.
+Long-term success is the goal, not leaving someone in a desperate state, and sending the insurance company the bill.
+Our tools include orthomolecular medicine, full body cleansing, investigating underlying genetic and nutritional components, and providing the opportunity to sort through traumas and other life events.
+These may be the true culprits of anxiety, sleeplessness, and OCD, and these and other contributors should be investigated and resolved.
+Then you have a clear path to recovery.

 15 Years Experience by Professionals Who Understand Your Journey.

-Do not try tapering from Librium on your own.
-Tapering from any benzodiazepine needs careful monitoring and oversight by your medical practitioner or team.
-None of the below information is intended as medical advice but covers points to open a discussion with your licensed prescriber or whoever you have chosen to assist your Librium tapering.
+It is not recommended to try Librium titration on your own.
+Tapering from any benzodiazepine needs careful measuring, monitoring and oversight by your medical practitioner or team.
+None of the below information is intended as medical advice but offers some important discussion points to share with your licensed prescriber or the professionals you have chosen to assist your Librium tapering.

 Guidelines for Librium tapering include:

-• At the very least work with a prescriber who you trust and who is sympathetic to your situation.
+At the very least work with a prescriber who you trust, who understands benzo withdrawal, and who is sympathetic to your situation.

-• Gradual cessation — speak to your prescriber about a 5% to 25% reduction, which may be a good starting point, adjusted for individual sensitivity.11
+Gradual cessation — speak to your prescriber about a 5% to 25% reduction, which may be a good starting point, but always adjusted for individual sensitivity.11

-• It is advised to learn in a general sense what withdrawals may be expected before you begin Librium tapering.1,11-16
+It is advised to learn in a general sense what to expect during withdrawal before you begin Librium tapering.1,11-16

 Each person is a unique individual with different circumstances of age, general health, length of time on Librium, dosage, quality of diet, symptom profile, and many other factors.
 While there is no single cookie-cutter approach to tapering off Librium, our best recommendation is for inpatient Librium tapering in a closely monitored setting.
 With guidance and careful support, the timeline is generally suggested on average to be 8 to 12 weeks inpatient.
 For safety and other reasons, longer timelines may be required in an outpatient setting.